artarazavi/CTF/challenge1/README.md

 ```
 $ ./crackme
 ```
 Then you will be promted to enter a password.
-In order to figure out the password you must decryot the secret with radare2.
+In order to figure out the password you must decrypt the secret with radare2.
 ```
 Enter password: 123
 You Lose!